-In the summer of 1926, 306 Marlborough was purchased from Frederick Sawyer by department store heir Harold Leufroi Chalifoux and his wife, Elizabeth Alice (Burrage) Chalifoux.
-The transaction was reported n the Boston Globe on August 18, 1926.
+On August 16, 1926, 306 Marlborough was purchased from Fred Sawyer by Elizabeth Alice (Burrage) Chalifoux, the wife of department store heir Harold Leufroi Chalifoux.
 They previously had lived at 230 Commonwealth.
 They also maintained a home in Beverly.
-Elizabeth Chalifoux’s mother, Alice H. Burrage, is shown as the owner of 306 Marlborough on the 1928 and 1938 Bromley maps.

 On August of 1926, Elizabeth Chalifoux filed for (and subsequently received) permission to remodel the house, adding a new bay at the second story in the rear.
 The addition was designed by architect William Chapman.

 On May 19, 1927, Elizabeth Chalifoux transferred the property to her mother, Alice Hathaway (Haskell) Burrage, the wife of Albert Cameron Burrage, as trustee on her behalf.

 In about 1935, they were joined at 306 Marlborough by Ernest Harvey Pentecost, a widower, and his children.
 They previously had lived in Brookline.
 They also maintained a home in Topsfield.
 Ernest Pentecost was a former sea captain, having served as captain of the Cunard Line’s Saxonia from 1897 until his retirement soon after his marriage in November of 1908 to Marion Wentworth Peirce (who died in 1921).
 During World War I he served as a flotilla commander in the British Navy.